cardano-foundation/CIPs/CIP-DappConnector/CIP-dapp-connector.md

 The API chosen here is for the minimum API necessary for dApp <-> Wallet interactions without convenience functions that don't strictly need the wallet's state to work.
 The API here is for now also only designed for Shelley's Mary hardfork and thus has NFT support.
 When Alonzo is released with Plutus support this API will have to be extended.

+### api.getNetworkId(): Promise\<number>

+Errors: `APIError`

+Returns the network id of the currently connected account.
+0 is testnet and 1 is mainnet.
+This result will stay the same unless an `account_changed` event has been emitted.

 ### api.getUtxos(amount: cbor\<value> = undefined, paginate: Paginate = undefined): Promise\<TransactionUnspentOutput[] | undefined>

 Errors: `APIError`, `PaginateError`